How should naval architecture courses be organised?

 How can group projects foster fair and effective collaboration?

+Group projects work better when students can trust the process to stay fair.
 Use staged deliverables with short instructor check-ins to surface issues early.
-Standardise peer assessment with rubrics that capture contribution, technical quality and professionalism, and train students in constructive challenge.
+Standardise peer assessment with rubrics that capture contribution, technical quality and professionalism, following group work assessment best practice, and train students in constructive challenge.
 Provide dispute resolution steps that preserve learning while protecting individuals from repeated team dysfunction.

 What should providers change now?